 The Jayne Wilson Bequest Bursary - Call for expressions of interest

-The late Jayne Wilson was an active member of the Hobart business community who, in retirement, developed a keen interest in Tasmanian flora and fauna as a result of her research into the life of renowned Tasmanian botanist, Dr Winifred Curtis.
+The bursary is named in recognition of the late Jayne Wilson, who was an active member of the Hobart business community and who, in retirement, developed a keen interest in Tasmanian flora and fauna as a result of her research into the life of renowned Tasmanian botanist, Dr Winifred Curtis.

 Who can apply?